PythonOptimizers/pykrylov/doc/source/linop.rst

 .. autofunction:: SymmetricallyReducedLinearOperator

 An obvious use case of linear operators is matrices themselves!
-The two following convenience functions build linear operators from `Pysparse
+The following convenience functions build linear operators from `Pysparse
 <http://pysparse.sf.net>`_ sparse matrices and from Numpy arrays.

+.. autofunction:: CoordLinearOperator

 .. autofunction:: PysparseLinearOperator